 At Ashburnham Community School approximately 20% of children are on the Special Needs Register.
-To meet the needs of all groups of learners we have a comprehensive intervention program which includes:
+To meet the needs of all groups of learners we have excellent quality first teaching and have a comprehensive intervention program which includes:

 Spelling and Grammar

 In addition, we provide additional support for parents through running a range of parent work -shops and coffee morning throughout the year including:

 Sleep Clinic; this is an opportunity for parents/carers to get advice and support around bedtime routines and meet the Early Help For Families Team who can provide additional support in the home.

 Nutrition Workshop; this is an opportunity for parents/carers to hear about the benefits of a healthy diet on their child’s education and learn tips about increasing fruit and veg in their diets.
 It is also a time when parents/carers can meet the nurse and discuss any individual concerns they have.

 Positive behaviour routines workshop; This workshop teaches parents how to set up positive behaviour expectations at home and gives them an opportunity to meet with the Early Help For Families Team to discuss the work they can do in the home.

 Details about all the workshops and coffee mornings can be found in the newsletter.
 Letters and reminder texts are also sent home.

 We are also fortunate enough to be able to employ additional workers that support children and parents:

 In School Social Worker two days a week.